cha2ranga/powerstore-csm-resiliency/README.md

 ## Install Rancher UI

-When I installed the cluster with version 1.25 or 1.26, the helm repo produced an error due to the pod security policy.
-Even though I tried to disable it during the helm upgrade, there was no luck.

-Then install the cluster with 1.24 and then setup Rancher UI.
-Later upgrade to 1.26.0 packages.

 You can download the values file for rancher helm.
 Then edit that one as well.
 In this case, at least you will know your editing settings.

 ![Helm Values](https://github.com/cha2ranga/powerstore-csm-resiliency/blob/main/images/helm_values1.jpg)